webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

 );
 ```

-- **Minimal**
-  - Minimal.
-All primary key columns are necessary for uniqueness.
-When any column is removed, the resulting simple or composite column is no longer unique.
-- **PRIMARY KEY**
-  - The PRIMARY KEY constraint in a CREATE TABLE statement names the table's primary key.
-The PRIMARY KEY constraint ensures that a column or group of columns is always unique and non-null.
-- **auto-increment column**
+- **auto-increment**
   - An auto-increment column is a numeric column that is assigned an **automatically incrementing value** when a new row is inserted.
+  - **AUTO_INCREMENT**
+    - The AUTO_INCREMENT keyword defines an auto-increment column.
+AUTO_INCREMENT follows the column's data type in a CREATE TABLE statement.
+    - Database users occasionally make the following errors when inserting primary keys:
+      - Inserting values for auto-increment primary keys.
+      - Omitting values for primary keys that are not auto-increment columns.
+      - MySQL allows insertion of a specific value to an auto-increment column.
+However, overriding auto-increment for a primary key is usually a mistake.

 ```sql
 CREATE TABLE Employee (